Open-Source-Community/Game-25-Materials/Session 11/session11.md

 - To add a track, click on `+ Add Track` which will prompt to chose a node and then choose a property.
 - This will create a new `Track` which we can add [`Keyframe`](#keyframes)s to.
 - The `AnimationPlayer` will interpolae between the values of each keyframe in the track, making a smooth animation between them.
-    - So for a position track with 2 keyframes (Vector2(0,0) and Vector2(50,0)) the `AnimationPlayer` will smoothly change the position of the node between these 2 points.
+    - So for a position track with 2 keyframes (Vector2(0,0) and Vector2(50,0)) the AnimationPlayer will smoothly change the position of the node between these 2 points.

 #### Keyframes

-- `Keyframe`s are snapshots of a certain node's properties, which we can insert into the property track and the AnimationPlayer will intrpolate between the keyframes.
+- Keyframes are snapshots of a certain node's properties, which we can insert into the property track and the AnimationPlayer will intrpolate between the keyframes.
-- Any node property that can be accessed from the insepctor can be inserted as a `Keyframe`
+- Any node property that can be accessed from the insepctor can be inserted as a Keyframe
-- `Keyframes`s inserted can be clicked on to editted.
-Most importantly we can edit the `time` of the keyframe on the property track, and the value of the property the `keyframe` is holding.
+- Keyframess inserted can be clicked on to editted.
+Most importantly we can edit the `time` of the keyframe on the property track, and the value of the property the keyframe is holding.
-- If 2 `keyframe`s have a line white line between them, that indicates that the value of the property between the two `keyframe`s is the same.
+- If 2 keyframes have a line white line between them, that indicates that the value of the property between the two keyframes is the same.
 - To add a keyframe to the property track, either:
     - Right-click on the track and select `insert keyframe`, this will add a keyframe with the current value the property holds.
     - Or, while selecting the node from the scene-tree, click on the `key` icon next to each property to insert the current value as a keyframe.